dprint/dprint/docs/home.md

 dprint is a configurable and plugable code formatter.

-Currently only TypeScript and JSONC is supported.
+Currently only TypeScript, JavaScript, and JSONC are supported.

 ## Install